 During the dry season, there is a cattle round-up for a general check-up: head-counts, treating wounds, branding, milking, breaking in, and castrating calves.

 Breaking in is the process by which a horse is being tamed.
 In so doing, the animal feels discomfort but not severe anxiety.

 How this is done:

 The Rupununi Rodeo in Guyana, which is a public exhibition of cowboy skills derived from the working practices of cattle herding, was originated in the 1960s at Pirara ranch.
-It was during those roundups that the Rupununi ranchers began competing – who had the best racehorses; the best breed of cattle and so on.
+It was during those roundups that the Rupununi ranchers began competing to determine who had the best racehorses, the best breed of cattle, and so on.
 It was a great feeling of accomplishment among the ranchers to conquer such daunting challenges.
 So, as time went by, these small competitions became the biggest attraction in the region and is now a part of the Rupununi culture.

-A Rodeo Queen Pageant is held on Rodeo eve night, featuring beauties from the Rupununi and our neighboring country, Brazil.
-There are also Country and Western dance groups for opening presentations, and bands from Georgetown, the Rupununi, and Brazil to take you into the wee hours of the morning, as you dance to the different rhythms of the night.
+A Rodeo Queen Pageant is held on Rodeo Eve featuring beauties from the Rupununi and our neighboring country, Brazil.
+There are also Country and Western dance groups for opening presentations, and bands from Georgetown, the Rupununi, and Brazil to take you into the wee hours of the morning as you dance to the different rhythms of the night.
 There is also a fun park with a merry-go-round, ferias wheel, and many more games for adults and kids to enjoy.